6sense: ⭐ 4.4 / 5 (1,028 reviews on G2) | Cognism: ⭐ 4.6 / 5 (2,415 reviews on G2)

 Cognism's intent data comes from Bombora's Company Surge data, collected through a cooperative of 4,000 websites with 70% exclusive relationships.

 It's consent-based and GDPR-compliant.
 But it's the same Bombora data available through other platforms that resell it.
 Cognism's value-add is pairing Bombora signals with its verified contact data, so you see not just which accounts are in-market but who to call there.
-Still, the intent intelligence itself is identical to any other Bombora reseller's.
+The intent intelligence itself is identical to any other Bombora reseller's.

 ZoomInfo runs its own intent engine, tracking signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.